-- Develop scenario analysis for climate risk for our large corporate lending portfolio. - Integrate sustainability into our savings advisory process. - Measure investment portfolio alignment and set strategy to work towards the Paris Agreement. - 7% reduction in air travel for internal meetings. - New vendor agreements aligned with the Supplier Code of Conduct. - Launch Position Statement on Human Rights and St Oil & Gas, Rex
+- Develop scenario analysis for climate risk for our large corporate lending portfolio. - Integrate sustainability into our savings advisory process. - Measure investment portfolio alignment and set strategy to work towards the Paris Agreement. - 7% reduction in air travel for internal meetings. - New vendor agreements aligned with the Supplier Code of Conduct. - Launch Position Statement on Human Rights and Sector Guidelines on Gambling, Oil & Gas, Real Estate and Forestry.